 I speak fluent Spanish and I’ve studied French, Chinese, Thai, Portuguese, and Japanese to varying levels of success.
 Spanish is an easier language to learn but the adage “easy to learn, difficult to master” still stands.
 Even if you’ve got 6-12 months of solid Spanish learning, land yourself in a bar in Buenos Aires at 2 am and see how your pronunciation listening practice helps.

 But compared to Chinese, Vietnamese, Urdu, and even some European languages like Polish, Spanish is an easy language to learn (for English language speakers).
-We can add Portuguese, Dutch, French, Italian, and even Romanian to this list of easy to learn languages.
+We can add Portuguese, Dutch, French, Italian, and even Romanian to this list of easy to learn dialects.

 The best language to learn comes down to your personal preferences.
 If you’re going to live or travel in China, it doesn’t matter how easy it is to learn Spanish or French or any other language.